top of page

 Blitzed

-The synergistic blend of the Pervitin high and "autotelic violence" allowed soldiers to remain impervious to the psychological consequences of war, killing for the sake of killing and the pleasure derived from "mowing down" civilians.
+The synergistic effect of the Pervitin high and what has been described as "autotelic violence“ enabled soldiers to detach from the psychological consequences of war—killing for its own sake and for the gratification of mowing down civilians.

-Pervitin (crystal meth) would eventually unravel the Werhmacht into withdrawal and a state of dysphoria, but at the beginning of the war, the "snow-white splendor" dispensed in pill form as well as in chocolate (sometimes called Panzerschokolade—tank chocolate; distributed by Hildebrand chocolates) was in high demand.
-Perceived as a miracle drug, Pervitin quelled all kinds of ailments, from fatigue to low libido and everything in between.
+Pervitin (crystal meth) would eventually plunge the Werhmacht into withdrawal and dysphoria, but at the start of the war, the "snow-white splendor"—distributed in pill form and sometimes infused into chocolate (known as Panzerschokolade, or tank chocolate, produced by Hildebrand chocolates)—was in high demand.
+Marketed as a miracle drug, Pervitin was used to treat everything from fatigue to low libido and countless conditions in between.

 For soldiers in particular, fatigue was the primary adversary.
-Otto Ranke, defense physiologist for the Third Reich, "declared a war on exhaustion," rapidly embracing Pervitin as a panacea.
-Those who consumed it praised the drug's ability to diminish sleep for 24 hours or more.
-Pervitin could produced euphoric states which often resulted in lowered inhibitions, transforming the soldiers into jacked-up "animated engines" responsible for successfully undertaking Blitzkrieg.
+Otto Ranke, a defense physiologist for the Third Reich, “declared a war on exhaustion” and quickly embraced Pervitin as a panacea.
+Those who consumed it praised the drug’s ability to suppress sleep for 24 hours or more.
+Pervitin could induce euphoric states, often lowering inhibitions and transforming soldiers into jacked-up “animated engines” responsible for executing Blitzkrieg with ruthless efficiency.

 "Damn girl, you have gorgeous veins!": From Heroin Dreamscape to Heroin Epidemic

-I was in my early 20s in the early 1990s, during what I considered to be a revival of the "Subterranean" lifestyle, filled with uninhibited hallucinatory states of living a Kerouac-inspired life.
-I desired to traverse the American landscape with friends, from Orlando to Seattle, stopping along the way to meet other neo-hippie punks full of creative aspiration—girls with shaved heads, boys with long hair—hooked on music, shirking responsibility, escaping reality to the fullest.
-And as I look back at my youth, I don't regret a single part of it.
-I was free, creative, passionate and perpetually pushing the limits of my existence.
+I was in my early 20s in the early 1990s, during what I saw as a revival of the Subterranean lifestyle—marked by uninhibited, hallucinatory ways of living a Kerouac-inspired existence.
+I longed to cross the American landscape with friends, from Orlando to Seattle, stopping to connect with other neo-hippie punks chasing creative aspiration—girls with shaved heads, boys with long hair—hooked on music, rejecting responsibility, and fully escaping reality.
+Looking back, I don’t regret a moment of it.
+I was free, creative, passionate, and constantly testing the limits of my own existence.

 But despite my bohemian lifestyle, I never tried heroin.
-I had friends who shot up.
-Sometimes in front of me.
-I recall a moment when I received the strangest of compliments.
+I had friends who shot up—sometimes right in front of me.
+I remember one moment in particular, when I received the strangest of compliments.

-"Damn girl, you have gorgeous veins!"
-One of my heroin-addicted friends said of my strong and branching vessels, my interior beauty, blood-red, bulging and succulent.
+"Damn girl, you have gorgeous veins," one of my heroin-addicted friends once said—admiring the strong, branching vessels beneath my skin, that interior beauty, blood-red and bulging.

-Back then, I romanticized heroin.
-My idols at the time had all done it—William Burroughs, Kurt Cobain, and my friend Jack whose poetic genius, Gatsby-esq wealth, and James Dean looks made him the coveted demigod in our group of friends.
-Heroin-inspired films ruled supreme.
-Drugstore Cowboy was one of my favorite films at the time—the junky posse and that scrawny blond boy tanked on meth.
+At the time, I romanticized heroin.
+My idols had all used it—William Burroughs, Kurt Cobain, and my friend Jack, whose poetic brilliance, Gatsby-esque wealth, and James Dean looks made him the demigod of our group.
+Heroin-laced films reigned supreme.
+Drugstore Cowboy was one of my favorites—the junkie posse, that scrawny blond boy tanked on meth.

-Then Jack fatally overdosed in his girlfriend's arms, carving out my first negative experience with heroin.
-More deaths soon followed and before I knew it, my adopted home state of Vermont, like much of New England, became ravaged by the Heroin Epidemic.
+Then Jack fatally overdosed in his girlfriend’s arms, marking my first real reckoning with heroin.
+More deaths followed.
+Before long, my adopted home state of Vermont—like much of New England—was overwhelmed by the heroin epidemic.

-In my day job, many of my clients are personally afflicted by heroin in one form or another.
-There are countless stories of death and if I don't personally know the victim, I certainly know someone who does.
-In this bucolic town, heroin has destroyed everything that once made this place a nice getaway from the concrete jungles.
-The community is virtually non-existent.
-We've all become too suspicious of one another.
+In my day job, many of my clients are personally entangled with heroin in one way or another.
+The stories of death are endless.
+If I don’t know the victim directly, I know someone who does.
+In this once-bucolic town, heroin has dismantled everything that once made it a peaceful escape from the concrete sprawl.
+Community is nearly nonexistent now.
+We’ve all grown too suspicious of each other.

-Gone are the days when heroin was a distant muse that I vicariously experienced through media and friends.
-Gone is my youthful fearlessness brought on by mind-altering substances (although I still consume marijuana in edible form, albeit sparingly).
-What remains is my ability to transcend the here and now and to drift into the past—to what I deem as seemingly less dangerous days when I was still young and naive.
+Gone are the days when heroin felt like a distant muse—something I experienced vicariously through films, music, and friends.
+Gone too is the fearless intoxication of youth, fueled by mind-altering substances—though I still consume marijuana edibles occasionally, and in moderation.
+What remains is my ability to slip out of the present and drift into the past—to a time I still regard as less dangerous, when I was young and naive, and unaware of what was coming.

 Blitzed Baby!

-To bring this post to full circle, I must pose a question: What would've happened if WWII troops had all taken LSD instead of amphetamines (in the UK) and methamphetamines (in Germany)?
-If the top video featured in this post is any indication, then I'd like to believe that Blitzkrieg would've turned into Blitzedbaby! and soldiers from opposing sides would've fallen to the ground in uncontrollable laughter.
-And if John Lennon's "Imagine" had been around, its lyrics would've been the basis for a peace treaty drawn up on acid.
+To bring this full circle, I have to ask: What might’ve happened if WWII troops had taken LSD instead of amphetamines in the UK and methamphetamines in Germany?
+If the top video in this post is any indication, I’d like to believe Blitzkrieg would’ve become Blitzedbaby!, and soldiers from both sides would've collapsed in fits of uncontrollable laughter.
+And if John Lennon's "Imagine" had existed back then, maybe its lyrics would've formed the foundation of a peace treaty—scrawled out on acid.

 Sources: